andrewcparnell/dataviz_course/intro.md

 Participants should have :

- - Good familiarity with R including the ability to import/export data, manipulate data frames using `dplyr`, fit basic statistical models, and generate simple exploratory and diagnostic plots.
+ - Some familiarity with R including the ability to import/export data, manipulate data frames, fit basic statistical models, and generate simple exploratory and diagnostic plots.
   - A laptop/personal computer with a working version or R and RStudio installed.
 R and RStudio are supported by both PC and Mac and can be downloaded for free by following these links: [R](http://cran.r-project.org), [Rstudio](http://www.rstudio.com/products/rstudio/download/).

 All students should visit the [pre-requisites page](https://andrewcparnell.github.io/dataviz_course/prerequisites.html) to make sure they have all the relevant packages installed before starting.